 7. What sort of marketing strategies are welcome?

 Though there is no negative publicity, certain marketing strategies can backfire horrifyingly.
-It is better to know and list them out before you commit any such practices.
+It is better to know and list them before committing to such practices.
 It could be frequent calling or spamming.
 Find out what can backfire and stay away from them.

 8. How does the price affect decision-making?

 Money is the spin on which the earth is revolving around us.
-Only the Richie-rich can stay relaxed and spent whatever they want without any regards to future.
-Such people are a minority anywhere thus making them less important while considering the price range for your products.
+Only the Richie-rich can stay relaxed and spend whatever they want without regard for the future.
+Such people are a minority anywhere, thus making them less critical while considering the price range for your products.

 Your customers shouldn’t feel that your products are very cheap or high priced.
-With qualitative market research, you will be able to battle them out and find a perfectly balanced price for your products.
+With qualitative market research, you can battle them out and find a perfectly balanced price for your products.

 9. Is there a demand for a new product or service?

-It would not make much sense for you to launch product after product without any idea if anybody is interested to buy them.
+It would not make much sense for you to launch product after product without any idea if anybody wants to buy them.
 Qualitative market research can tell you what the customers are looking forward to.
 Maybe all their current needs are satisfied perfectly with your current product.

 10. How loyal are they to you?

 Qualitative market research specializes in finding out information from expert-made market research questions that brush up on such sensitive areas.
-Your primary focus as per the statistics should be on creating loyal customers rather than new customer acquisitions.
+As per the statistics, your primary focus should be on creating loyal customers rather than new customer acquisitions.